FocusriteGroupKilnArchive/ampify-prettier-config/README.md

 ## Updating

-Before raising a PR, remember to run `npm version ${patch | minor | major}`
+Before pushing to master remember to run `npm version ${patch | minor | major}`.

-## Publishing

-Once you change is in master, you should publish your changes using `npm publish`.
-You will write access to packages.
+A pre-push hook will auto-publish the package.